-PB also noted that while no asbestos fibres were detected in the soil samples analysed although a number of fragments of fibrous cement sheeting were observed at the surface during the Hazardous Materials survey conducted on 22 January 2009 (PB 2009d).
+There were no fragments of asbestos-containing materials found in Area C, nor were asbestos fibres detected during laboratory analysis.
+However, PB noted that a number of fragments of fibrous cement sheeting were observed at the surface of Areas A and B during the Hazardous Materials survey conducted on 22 January 2009 (PB 2009d).
+Soil samples associated with these fragments detected no asbestos fibres.